 Adults retain experiences and reference them for learning purposes.
 We become more intuitive with age and experience as we learn from mistakes.

 When designing and developing your courses and learning activities, make sure you take the diversity of your learning audience into account, especially in terms of backgrounds, experience levels, and skill sets.

 To accommodate the differing needs of adult learners, consider using a variety of different instructional design models and theories into your course or module.

 Taking the time to conduct a preliminary survey of your audience to assess the technical gaps and the skill levels they may have, will make the difference between an informative and engaging learning experience, or one that is challenging, frustrating, and tedious.

 Knowles valued the experience learners brought to the learning environment and recognized that drawing on learners’ experiences represents a great opportunity.
 He noted that in many instances adults were the best resources for one another.

 Peer learning offers the potential for one learner’s experience to directly help another learner.
 As such, he encouraged and emphasized group discussions and collaborative work that would rely on the expertise within groups.

 To incorporate this assumption into your corporate training initiatives, utilize social media and online collaboration tools to tie learning to social development.
-Moreover, this greatly contributes to increasing the behavioural engagement of your learners.
+Moreover, this greatly contributes to increasing the behavioral engagement of your learners.